CancerGUIDE: Cancer Guideline Understanding via Internal Disagreement Estimation: Methods

 \subsection{Final Treatment Accuracy Prediction}

-\paragraph{Supervised Accuracy Classification} We use consistency signals to predict accuracy and identify errors without human labels.
+\paragraph{Supervised Accuracy Classification} We use consistency signals and model performance on proxy benchmarks to predict accuracy of a generated final treatment prediction.
 We train a meta-classifier using features derived from self-consistency metrics ($k$-rollout path overlap and treatment match), cross-model consistency (fraction of models with the same generated path), and proxy benchmark scores (synthetic and consistency-derived).
-This framework achieves an average of 0.800 AUROC in predicting whether the output of a model is correct, providing practitioners with a means of assessing confidence in model recommendations.

 \paragraph{Unsupervised Performance for Accuracy Classification and Error Identification} To demonstrate label-free evaluation capabilities, we apply unsupervised methods to both accuracy classification and error identification.
-Clustering self- and cross-model consistency features naturally separates high-confidence correct from low-confidence incorrect predictions, achieving 0.666 F1 score without any human annotations.
-For error identification, we tabulate inconsistencies across $k$ rollouts for each model $m$ on patient $p$ and find that 40.42\% of all model errors on human-labeled data can be detected without any human labels (detailed analysis in Appendix~\ref{sec:error_analysis}).
-This demonstrates that consistency signals alone provide sufficient structure to both differentiate between accurate and inaccurate predictions and identify specific failure modes, enabling model developers to detect and address potential issues prior to deployment for iterative refinement of clinical decision support systems.
+Clustering self- and cross-model consistency features naturally separates high-confidence correct from low-confidence incorrect predictions.
+For error identification, we tabulate inconsistencies across $k$ rollouts for each model $m$ on patient $p$.
+This approach leverages consistency signals to detect potential errors without relying on human labels.